-Supports are used to strengthen a house; they are found throughout a house.
-Each wall supports the walls adjoining it; the rafters and beams support the roof and are in turn supported by the wall; load-bearing beams and timbers run throughout, and all sits upon a solid, level foundation that holds everything up.
+Houses are built with supports throughout.
+Each wall supports the walls adjoining it; the rafters and beams support the roof, and are in turn supported by the wall; load-bearing beams and timbers run throughout, and all sits upon a solid, level foundation that holds everything up.
 So it is with God's house - each Christian has a part to play, and each supports and encourages the others.
 1 Thessalonians 5:11-14.